 Task Analysis - An application interface is also premised on a clear understanding of the users' current job and tasks, underlying goals, and mental models of their work process and products.
 I conduct structured and unstructured interviews, field observation, goal structure analysis and usage studies are among the techniques I apply to uncover key aspects of the tasks being automated and translate them into user interface requirements.

-Style Guides and Standards – I have developed corporate, and application Style Guides.
+Style Guides and Design Systems – I have developed corporate, and application Style Guides and define Design Systems for the team.

 Heuristics Assessment - I evaluate a prototype, identify potential problems and opportunities for improvement.
 I can offer specific recommendations for change.
 Studies have shown that such "heuristic evaluations" predict a large percentage of what would be revealed by formal usability testing techniques.
 When budgets preclude formal testing, I can provide a quick assessment as a cost-effective alternative.